 Switch back to Splunk and search with the index used in the above job – you’ll be able to see events published from job.

-Using the exercise and process above, it is clear that Talend can seamlessly connect to Enterprise Splunk and push customized events and complete job log files to Splunk.
+Using the exercise and process above, it is clear that Talend can seamlessly connect to customer’s enterprise Splunk and push customized events and complete job log files to Splunk.